Skip to content

 Results are estimates for educational purposes only.
 They do not constitute financial advice.
 Consult a qualified professional before making financial decisions.

 The naive calculation of hourly rate times 2,000 annual hours overstates realistic freelance income substantially.
-Three factors reduce the figure: not all working hours are billable (admin, sales, and unbilled time consumes 30-50%), not all weeks are working weeks (holidays, sick days, gaps), and overhead consumes a meaningful portion of gross revenue.
-Honest freelance income calculation accounts for all three.
-The calculator produces a realistic net income figure rather than the aspirational hourly-times-hours figure that new freelancers often anchor to.
+Three factors reduce the figure: not all working hours are billable (community surveys commonly report admin, sales, and unbilled time consuming 30-50% of working hours), not all weeks are working weeks (holidays, sick days, gaps between clients), and overhead absorbs a meaningful portion of gross revenue.
+A realistic income calculation accounts for all three.
+The calculator produces a net income figure rather than the aspirational hourly-times-hours figure that new freelancers often anchor to.

 Realistic Billable Hour Patterns

-Mature freelancer with established clients: 25-30 billable hours per week — the rest goes to admin, sales, professional development, and gaps.
-New freelancer building pipeline: 15-22 billable hours initially, scaling as pipeline matures.
-Burst-focused freelancers with complex projects: 30-35 hours during active phases, much less during gaps.
-Platform-based freelancers with flow management: 20-28 billable hours typical.
-Use the billable hour figure matching realistic capacity rather than theoretical maximum hours available.
+Freelancer community surveys commonly suggest the following ranges.
+Established freelancers with mature client relationships: 25-30 billable hours per week.
+Freelancers building a pipeline in year one: 15-22 billable hours.
+Burst-focused freelancers on complex projects: 30-35 hours during active phases, much less during gaps.
+Platform-based freelancers managing inbound flow: 20-28 billable hours typical.
+The billable hour figure used should reflect realistic capacity rather than the theoretical maximum hours available.

 Working Weeks That Actually Bill

 Starting point 52 weeks per year.
-Subtract typical holidays and sick time: 4-6 weeks.
-Subtract major gaps between clients or projects: 2-4 weeks.
-Subtract personal time off: 1-2 weeks.
-Realistic working weeks: 42-48 annually for established freelancers.
-New freelancers often hit 35-42 weeks in year one while building pipeline.
-The calculator uses weeks as input — match to honest expectation of productive client-work weeks rather than maximum theoretical.
+Subtract typical holidays and sick time (commonly 4-6 weeks), major gaps between clients or projects (typically 2-4 weeks), and personal time off (1-2 weeks).
+Realistic working weeks land around 42-48 annually for established freelancers; first-year freelancers often hit 35-42 weeks while building a pipeline.
+The weeks input reflects productive client-work weeks rather than the maximum theoretical.

 Overhead Calculation Reality

-Software subscriptions: 100-300 monthly across design tools, accounting, CRM, communication, file storage.
-Equipment depreciation: varies by profession.
-Professional liability insurance.
-Accountant fees.
-Home office or co-working costs.
-Professional development and training.
-Marketing and website.
-Health insurance where not employer-provided.
-Total overhead typically runs 15-25% of gross revenue for solo freelancers.
-Businesses with employees, studio space, or complex operations run 30-40% or higher.
+Software subscriptions (commonly 100-300 monthly across design tools, accounting, CRM, communication, and file storage), equipment depreciation, professional liability insurance, accountant fees, home office or co-working costs, professional development, marketing, and private health insurance where not employer-provided all stack into the overhead figure.
+Total overhead commonly runs 15-25% of gross revenue for solo freelancers; operations with employees, studio space, or complex setups can run 30-40% or higher.

 Worked Example for an Established Freelancer